 If you are looking for ways on how to get started in knitting, read on.
 Knitting is so easy to get started as you don’t need anything besides a pair of knitting needles and some wool to practice with.

 As long as you can hold two knitting needles, know your left hand from your right hand, and learn to follow a knitting pattern, knitting can be a very relaxing and pleasurable hobby.

-Luckily if you have the internet at your disposal, which I take it you have as you are reading this article, it is easier and cheaper than ever to start knitting.
+Luckily if you have the internet at your disposal, which I take it you have as you are reading this article, it is easier and cheaper than ever before to start knitting.
 You don’t even need a grandmother to show you how to do it anymore.

 How To Get Started In Knitting

 First, try Google with terms like “learn to knit” or “knitting for beginners”.
 There will be oodles of information and videos out there and it is all at your fingertips.

 Sites like Vogue Knitting and Martha Stewart can also be very helpful, especially if they include pictures, videos, or diagrams.
 The three things you need to learn to get started is how to cast on using the “long tail” method, the knit stitch, and how to cast off.
 Everything else can be learned later after you have gained some confidence with these three techniques.
 Try reading this post to get you started and watching the videos to save you time and effort.
 You can also read this one to get the basics going.

 You don’t need a kit to get started nor do you need to spend a lot of money on supplies.
 Yarn stores are lovely but you can also find exactly what you need at your local craft stores.